Learn More: Educational Attainment

 College Graduation Rate: The percentage of the population ages 25 and older who have a bachelor's degree or higher level of education

-High School Dropout Rate: The percentage of the population ages 25 and older who failed to complete high school
+Less than High School: The percentage of the population ages 25 and older without a high school diploma

 Young Adults Enrolled in School: The percentage of the population between the ages of 18 and 24 enrolled in public or private school (individuals enrolled in vocational and trade schools are not included in this percentage)

 American Community Survey, 5-year estimates, Tables B14004, B15002

 2006-10, 2007-11, 2008-12, 2009-13, 2010-14, 2011-15, 2012-16, 2013-17

 Why are these Variables Important to Measure?

 Obtaining a bachelor's degree appears to be of growing social and economic importance, particularly for younger generations.
 Across age groups, individuals with bachelor's degrees tend to have higher incomes, lower rates of unemployment, and are less likely to live in poverty than their counterparts without degrees.